Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Explanations using Hilbert-Schmidt Independence Criterion

 One question of interest in explainability is the measurement of the importance of a specific group of variables.
-Indeed, it is notorious that neural networkss are highly non linear and as it has been demonstrated in several works~\cite{ferrettini2021coalitional, fel_look_2021}, the effects of the groups of variables are far from being additive.
-Concretely, some areas of the image may only be important in interaction with other areas, affecting the output only when both areas are perturbated at the same time - as we shall see in Section \ref{sec:interactions} (for instance, for mustaches of a puma).
+Indeed, it is notorious that neural networks are highly non-linear, and as it has been demonstrated in several works~\cite{ferrettini2021coalitional, fel_look_2021}, the effects of the groups of variables are far from being additive.
+Concretely, some areas of the image may only be important in interaction with other areas, affecting the output only when both areas are perturbed at the same time - as we shall see in Section \ref{sec:interactions} (for instance, for mustaches of a puma).